 - When existential threats and compounded risks meet these above realities, systems and people become more stressed – and more susceptible to failure.

 The opportunity ahead?
 Establishing and testing partnerships now to improve community-level capabilities for the day they are needed most.
-That’s what this event is designed to do.

-Join us to improve resilience locally and strengthen all of us globally.
+The 12th Annual Building Resilience Conference ignited conversations and brought together the brightest minds on how to improve resilience locally and strengthen all of us globally.

-Meet us in the newly designed Great Hall - where historical meets state-of-the art, innovative, and cutting-edge collaboration.
+This year's conference was hosted in the newly designed Great Hall - where historical meets state-of-the art, innovative, and cutting-edge collaboration.
 Our Great Hall is the heartbeat of the U.S. Chamber of Commerce Foundation programs, designed to be technologically adaptive to business or programming needs in a hybrid world of in-person and virtual convenings.